Vadim-Grigoryev/rsschool-cv/cv.md

 + discord-chat: Vadim(@Vadim-Grigoryev)

 **************************************************
+Hello!
 My name is Vadim.
 I am taking an additional course to become a junior front-end developer.
 I graduated from the Belarussian-Russian University in Mogilev, Belarus and started a career of mechanical engineer in 2011.
 However, an IT career seems more preferable to me nowadays.
 My ambition is to become a skillful front-end software engineer, gaining new knowledge is a great pleasure for me.

 **************************************************
 ##*HARD SKILLS*